Xilinx/fpga24_routing_contest/net_printer/README.md

 leading into the net's sink.
 This example shows a net with only one sink for simplicity, but a net may have many sinks.
 Printing such an unrouted net would produce a list of stubs.

+Finally, note that `np.py` can be invoked with a list of net names (which will print them one after the other) and that the names provided must exactly match the net names in the `*.phys`.